turingschool/community_content/README.markdown

 ## Overview

-Each six-week session, all students in modules 2, 3, and 4 will prepare either a lightning talk, blog post for turing.io/blog, screencast for turing.io/blog, or student-led elective.
+Each six-week session, all students in modules 2, 3, and 4 will prepare a lightning talk.
+Module 2 students will choose a topic from below.
+Module 3 and 4 students will prepare a talk about their job shadowing experience.
 Preparation and completion of any of these options will take approximately 2-4 hours.
-If you choose to write a blog, you'll be expected to attend Allison's blog workshop on Friday during electives in order to revise and publish your blog post.

-Alternatively, students may pitch and lead a Gear-Up session.
-Check with both Jeff and Allison to get this approved.
+## Schedule

+* Module 2 students - Friday, Week 3 at 1:15 PM
+* Module 3 and 4 students - Friday, Week 4 at 1:15 PM

 ## Community Content How-To

-Choose a topic and a format (ie - Animation with Snap.js, lightning talk).
+Choose a topic (ie - Animation with Snap.js).
 Topics cannot be repeated during the module and are first come, first serve.
-During the week you are assigned to community content, the schedule is as follows:
+During the week of your lightning talk, the schedule is as follows:

 * **Monday**: Submit your topic and format to the markdown file **before 4pm**.
 * **Tuesday**: Add your outline as a gist **before 4pm**.
 * **Wednesday**: Draft slides and/or content.
-If you are doing a student-led session, send a 2-3 sentence description of your elective to Rachel.
+If you'd like feedback, send your draft to Casey.
-* **Thursday**: Rehearsal in Classroom C after wrap up.
+* **Thursday**: Rehearsal after wrap up.
 Your slides and/or content should be prepared in advance as laptops will be closed during rehearsal.
 Attendance is mandatory.
-If you're doing a student-led session, send out a gist of setup instructions/things to download/links to materials that you'll use during your session.
-* **Friday**: Present your 5-minute talk or student-led session for your Turing peers OR work on your blog post with Allison during Electives.
+* **Friday**: Present your 5-minute talk or student-led session for your Turing peers.

 ## Topics & Themes

 All topics must be approved

 **Module 2 students**: It is preferred that your topic fit into one of the themes below.
 That said, feel free to pitch a topic related to your experience prior to Turing.
 Keep in mind that the topic should be of interest to a school of software developers and that the topic must be approved before moving forward.

-**Module 3 and 4 students**: Your topic should fit into one of the themes below:

 * Computer Hardware
 * Computer Science